Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

+Here $f_{\theta}$ is the data-driven base dynamics, which sees both the latent state $\mathbf{h}$ and the current plasma state $\mathbf{u}$ and is responsible for the history-aware part of the evolution.
+The residual term $f_\phi$ is a physics-gated correction with the same state and input variables, but its contribution is modulated by the MARFE-onset gate $g(f_G,T_e)$, which is implemented as a sigmoid function and activates as plasma conditions approach a critical MARFE-prone state:

-where $f_G^{\text{thr}}$ and $T_e^{\text{thr}}$ correspond to the primary thresholds, $rho^{\text{mid}}$ and $T_e^{\text{mid}}$ respectively, derived from the statistical analysis in subsection~\ref{subsec:scoring}.
-When conditions are safe ($g \approx 0$), the dynamics are purely data-driven.
-As conditions approach the MARFE boundary ($g \to 1$), the gate modulates an additional term, $f_{\phi}(\mathbf{z})$, representing known physical effects of an impending MARFE.
-By integrating this equation from an initial time $t_0$ to a future time $t_0 + \Delta t$, where $\Delta t$ is the desired prediction horizon, the final state $\mathbf{h}(t_0 + \Delta t)$ represents the predicted future state of the plasma in the latent space.
-The adoption of a differentiable ODE solver, which allows for end-to-end training, offers a more natural way to model physical systems compared to discrete-time models like RNN and provides flexibility in choosing the prediction horizon.
-This physics-guided gating mechanism smoothly guides the model's predictions towards a physically consistent trajectory, preventing purely data-driven, and potentially spurious, extrapolations.
+where $f_G^{\text{thr}}$ and $T_e^{\text{thr}}$ are the primary thresholds $f_G^{\text{mid}}$ and $T_e^{\text{mid}}$ derived from the statistical analysis of Section~\ref{subsec:scoring}.
+When conditions are safe ($g \approx 0$), the dynamics reduce to the base term $f_\theta$; as conditions approach the MARFE boundary ($g \to 1$), the gate admits the physics correction $f_\phi(\mathbf{h},\mathbf{u})$, which captures the MARFE-conditioned correction to the latent dynamics.
+A further discussion on the physics gate mechanism is given in Section~\ref{sec:phy_gate}.
+By integrating Eq.~(\ref{eq:ode}) from initial time $t_0$ to $t_0 + \Delta t$, the final state $\mathbf{h}(t_0 + \Delta t)$ represents the predicted future plasma state in the latent space.

+This gated decomposition lets the model retain a general history-aware evolution through $f_\theta$ while adding an explicitly MARFE-conditioned correction through $g(f_G,T_e)f_\phi$.
+Thus, the physics prior enters the dynamics as an architectural modulation rather than as a hard differential-equation constraint.

-Finally, the evolved latent state $\mathbf{h}(t_0 + \Delta t)$ is passed to the \emph{classifier}, which consists of a fully connected layer followed by a sigmoid activation function.
-This produces the final prediction probabilities, $\tilde{b}_i \in [0, 1]$, for each of the three regions.
+Finally, the evolved latent state $\mathbf{h}(t_0 + \Delta t)$ is passed to the \emph{classifier}, which consists of a $2$-layer fully-connected network with GELU activation and a sigmoid output.
+This produces four sigmoid probabilities: three regional heads $\hat{b}_{i,U}$, $\hat{b}_{i,M}$, $\hat{b}_{i,L}$ and one independently learned total-region head $\hat{b}_{i,\mathrm{total}}$.
+In the results below, the scalar alarm probability is defined as $p(t)=\hat{b}_{\mathrm{total}}(t)$, and the $N$-frame persistence rule is applied to this total-region probability stream.